ZwerOxotnik/secondary-chat/README.md

 If you have downloaded the source archive (GitLab):

 * copy the mod directory into your factorio mods directory
-* rename the mod directory to secondary-chat_*versionnumber*, where *versionnumber* is the version of the mod that you've downloaded (e.g., 1.19.0)
+* rename the mod directory to secondary-chat_*versionnumber*, where *versionnumber* is the version of the mod that you've downloaded (e.g., 1.19.1)

 ## License

 This project is copyright © 2017-2019 ZwerOxotnik \<zweroxotnik@gmail.com\>.

 Use of the source code included here is governed by the European Union Public License v.
 1.2 only.
 See the [LICENCE](/LICENCE) file for details.
-Please also have a look at the [notices about licenses of third-party components](/THIRD-PARTY-NOTICES.txt).

 [homepage]: http://mods.factorio.com/mod/secondary-chat
 [Factorio]: https://factorio.com/